Brennan-VanderLaan/terminal_hell/spec.md

 ## 22. Glossary

 - **Arena** — the procedural map for a single run.
+- **Braille layer** — the 2×4-dot overlay rendered beneath the sextant layer; shows through where sextants are empty.
+For fine detail: bullet dust, sparks.
 - **Brand** — a category of shooter homage (FPS arena, tactical, chaos roguelike, etc.).
 - **Brand bleed** — the vote-based introduction of a new brand into the